Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle properties

-Since any reconstruction algorithm will seek to match the edge of a given piece to edges of other pieces, the complexity of such algorithm will relate intimately to the number of potential mates each edge may have.
-Clearly, the higher the number of potential mates, the more difficult the identification of the correct one is likely to be.
-Following the discussion in Sec.~\ref{sec:noise}, this number of potential mates is determined by the two mating constraints $\tilde{C}_1$ and $\tilde{C}_2$ and it is naturally affected by the level of the noise.
-In fact, a naive extension of the initial algorithm from Sec.~\ref{sec:mating_constraints}, that incorporates backtracking when wrong matings are identified, will grow intractably by a factor of $O\left( k^{a^2} \right)$ if the number of potential mates per edge is $k$.
+Since any puzzle reconstruction algorithm will seek (as part of its different computations) to match the edge of a given piece to edges of other pieces, the complexity of such an algorithm will relate intimately to the number of potential matings each edge may have.
+Clearly, the higher the number of admissible candidate mates, the more difficult the identification of the correct one is likely to be.
+Following the discussion in Sec.~\ref{sec:noise}, the raw number of geometrically admissible mates each edge may have is determined by the two mating constraints $\tilde{C}_1$ and $\tilde{C}_2$ and it is naturally affected by the level of the noise.
+In fact, since the number of expected edges in the puzzle is quadratic in the number of cuts (cf. Sec.~\ref{sec:expected_num_edges}), a naive extension of Algorithm~\ref{alg:naive} from Sec.~\ref{sec:mating_constraints} that also incorporates backtracking when wrong matings are identified, will grow intractably in complexity by a factor of $O\left( k^{a^2} \right)$ if the number of potential matings per edge is $k$.

-We explored the expected average number of mates empirically by synthesising puzzles with different numbers of crossing cuts and levels of noise.
-We counted the average number of possible matings for each puzzle while employing $\tilde{C}_1$ and $\tilde{C}_2$.
-Not unexpectedly, the results shown in Fig.~\ref{fig:emp_stats_D} indicate that the noise level drastically affects the number of potential mates.
-Observe for example how puzzles with 20 crossing cuts and noise level of 1\% generate 100 potential mates per edge.This figure grows two orders of magnitude (close to 10,000) in puzzles with 100 crossing cuts.
-Here it is worth re-emphasizing that the noise levels in our model are measured relative to the puzzle size, or \textit{diameter}.
-Thus, considering also the average edge length (cf. Sec.~\ref{sec:expected_edge_length}), $\xi$ noise level is comparable to $\frac{4 \cdot \xi \cdot \pi(a + 2)}{12}$ of average edge length.
-For a puzzle of 20 crossing cuts ($84$ pieces on average) and noise level of $1\%$, the noise is~$\approx 10\%$ of the edge length.
+We empirically explored the expected average number of matings by counting the average number of possible matings for each puzzle in DB1 while employing $\tilde{C}_1$ and $\tilde{C}_2$.
+Not unexpectedly, the results provided in Fig.~\ref{fig:emp_stats_D}A indicate that the noise level affects the number of potential mates very rapidly and very drastically (where the decline after the peak is because greater noise erodes more pieces completely, as shown in Fig.~\ref{fig:emp_stats_D}B).

+Here it is also worth re-emphasizing that the noise levels in our model are measured relative to the puzzle size, or its \textit{diameter}, and therefore might appear small.
+In reality, they are not small at all, because noise affects individual pieces, that typically are very much smaller than the entire puzzle.
+Thus, considering also the average edge length (cf. Sec.~\ref{sec:expected_edge_length}), noise level $\xi$ relative to the puzzle diameter is comparable to the following bound

+relative to average edge length, which is perhaps a more tangible and informative measure.
+For example, in a puzzle of 20 crossing cuts ($84$ pieces on average) and a noise level of $\xi=1\%$, the noise relative to average edge length is~$\bar{\xi} \approx 10\%$, namely a rather significant noise.